Maintenance Manager Salary

 Popular Skills for Maintenance Manager

-Survey results imply that Maintenance Managers deploy a deep pool of skills on the job.
-Most notably, facility with Reliability Centred Maintenance, Programmable Logic Controllers (PLC) / Automation, and Plant Maintenance are correlated to pay that is significantly above average, leading to increases of 30 percent, 17 percent, and 15 percent, respectively.
+Survey respondents exploit a significant toolbox of skills in their work.
+Most notably, facility with Reliability Centred Maintenance, Programmable Logic Controllers (PLC) / Automation, and Plant Maintenance are correlated to pay that is significantly above average, leading to increases of 29 percent, 18 percent, and 14 percent, respectively.
 Those listing Plumbing as a skill should be prepared for drastically lower pay.
-Maintenance and Troubleshooting also typically command lower compensation.
-It is often found that people who know Facility Maintenance & Coordination are also skilled in Budget Management, Troubleshooting, and Project Management.
-The majority of those who know Maintenance also know Troubleshooting.
+Maintenance and HVAC System Design also typically command lower compensation.
+Most people who know Facility Maintenance & Coordination also know Budget Management, Troubleshooting, and Project Management.
+Most people familiar with Maintenance also know Troubleshooting.

 Pay by Experience Level for Maintenance Manager